+Practically speaking, the terms “free software” and “open source software” refer to the same class of software.
+The real difference between these two terms is not the actual software but the values behind the respective movements.
 Free Software movement campaigns for users’ freedom and that users must control the software running in their own devices.
-While, open-source movement does not put the issue in ethical terms like users’ freedoms or rights, but this is rather a development model for them.
+While, open-source movement does not put the issue in ethical terms like users’ freedoms or rights, but more of like a practical choice.

 Quoting Open Source Initiative on coining the term open source,